KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/2elementvalue.md

-1. Using Atom, open _my-script.js_.
+1. Using Atom, open _my-script.js_ in the "assets/scripts" folder.
 Two functions are already defined in the file.
 Find the `onclick` event handler on line 4.
 Place your cursor between the opening and closing curly brace and press `Enter`.
 Your code should look like this
    ```javascript
 document.getElementById('order-btn').onclick = function () {
 };
    ```
    {% hint style='info' %}
 The opening and closing curly brace signify the starting and ending boundaries for groups of code statements.
 All the code inside the curly brace are part of the same group.
 Code outside of the curly braces are not part of the group.
-In this case, all code inside the curly braces are part of a function and all code outside of the curly brace is outside of the function.
+In this case, all code inside the curly braces are part of a function and all code outside of the curly brace is not part of the function.
 You will see instructions to add code inside and outside functions tonights.
    {% endhint %}

    {% hint style='tip' %}